wbhart/mpir/build.vc10/readme.txt

 DLL that is used - in this case the appropriate version 9 library.

+If this is not possible, Jim White has made a DLL available that will map all stream Input/Output functions in a way that ensures that they use the correct runtime library.

 6. MPIR Applications that Require _stdcall Functions
 ====================================================

 Some applications, for example Visual Basic 6, require that DLL based functions provide a _stdcall interface, whereas the VC++ default for DLLs is _cdecl.

+To overcome this Jim White intends to make a wrapper DLL available for MPIR that provides a _stdcall interface to the normal _cdecl MPIR DLLs.

 ACKNOWLEDGEMENTS
 ================